 How will comps be presented?

-I design in the browser, you’ll see your evolving site on a temporary, password-protected server (usually dev.yoursite.com).
-Design is no longer static — it’s going to be a different bird on your phone, your iPad, your laptop, and your external monitor.
+I design in the browser, you’ll see your evolving site on a temporary, hidden server.
+Design is no longer static — it’s going to be a different bird on your phone, iPad, laptop, and your external monitor.
 You’re not going to get a good idea of how things work unless you see it working.
 Furthermore, I don’t believe in doing one, magically perfect comp right off the bat, it will continue to change (and improve) throughout the process.

 Am I interested in (your project here)?

 It’s not always the project, it’s half project and half people.
 I’ve been struggling with a good way to explain this for some time.
-As usual, someone smarter than me has said it much better than I could have.
+I look to work with people who are looking for a long-term partner to build something fantastic and unique.

 I honestly view every site and every client as an individual, I don’t have a one-size-fits-all approach.
 If you’re really curious, let’s just chat.